adap/flower/doc/source/tutorial-quickstart-scikitlearn.rst

 In this tutorial, we will learn how to train a :code:`Logistic Regression` model on MNIST using Flower and scikit-learn.

-It is recommended to create a virtual environment and run everything within this :doc:`virtualenv <contributor-how-to-set-up-a-virtual-env>`.
+First of all, it is recommended to create a virtual environment and run everything within a :doc:`virtualenv <contributor-how-to-set-up-a-virtual-env>`.

 Our example consists of one *server* and two *clients* all having the same model.